By Dr. Robert Curtis

 Secondly, concerning wanting to gain weight...

-Consuming much greater amounts of calories is key, and may well cover your nutrient needs in the process, though may leave you fatter, too – unless your added calories are directed towards muscle building activities such as strength training for example.
+Consuming much greater amounts of calories is key, and should well cover your nutrient needs in the process, though may leave you fatter, too – unless your added calories are directed towards muscle building activities such as strength training for example.

 Accordingly, the weight gain can be in the form of muscle – preferred, of course.